Norah-Alsalhi/SDAIA-Larg-Language-Models-2024/README.md

-# SDAIA-Larg-Language-Models-2024-P
+# Large Language Models 'LLMs" bootcamp (2024):
-This repository compiles all the assignments associated with SDAIA LLMs Bootcamp.
+##This repository compiles all the assignments associated with SDAIA LLMs Bootcamp.